mgechev/blog.mgechev.com/_drafts/scalable-angular2-application-architecture.md

   }
 }
 ```
-The class accepts as dependencies the `_store`, which is the [`ngrx store`](https://github.com/ngrx/store), and a set of `AsyncServices`.
+The class accepts as dependency an instance of the `Store` as the `_store` variable, which is the [`ngrx store`](https://github.com/ngrx/store), and a set of `AsyncServices`.

-The model can mutate the store by dispatching an [action, created by an action creator](http://redux.js.org/docs/basics/Actions.html).
-We can think of the actions as [commands](https://en.wikipedia.org/wiki/Command_pattern), or even a simply dummy instructions inside of our application.
-They contain an action and a payload which provides enough data to the `reducers` on how to manipulate the store.
+The model can mutate the store by dispatching [actions, created by the action creators](http://redux.js.org/docs/basics/Actions.html).
+We can think of the actions as [commands](https://en.wikipedia.org/wiki/Command_pattern), or even a simply **dummy instructions that have meaning only within the boundaries of our application**.
+They contain an action type (a string) and a payload which provides enough data to the `reducers` in order to manipulate the store.

 The `GameModel` can start the game by dispatching the `startGame` action, created by the `GameActions` action creator by: